Mlkurta/ENCE_3100_Michael_Kurta/Lab9/readme.md

 The one implemenmted here is a 5 point moving average filter.
 I didn't experiment with longer versions, though longer filters may provide better performance.
 What I noticed is the "jitteryness" was improved, especially noticable when the distance doesn't vary much in a short period.

+This module outputs a range_valid signal and the 11 bit range value, just a smoothed out one.

 ## Speed Converter

+The speed converter takes the 11 bit range value (and data_valid) and converts it to an signed 8-bit value.
+This module could have potentially been combined with the next module, as both are relatively simple, but it is simpler to think about.

+## Speed to Steps

+What can a module do alone with a 8-bit signed value for motor control?
+You can control a motor, but there must be some element that creates a varying time value.
+This module does that by converting the signed value into a time-based pulse, and also a '1' or '0' value which determines direction.

+## Full-Step